csfeeser/devops/k8s_miniproject.md

 - Each task has a `teardown` option that will enable you to attempt that task again if need be!
 - How you achieve each task **does not matter**- all that matters is that the final product matches the criteria of the task.

+You can check if you solved the project by running the following command:

+`student@bchd:~$` `curl -O https://raw.githubusercontent.com/csfeeser/devops/main/ckad_score.py && python3 ckad_score.py`